List of The Big Bang Theory franchise characters: Georgie Cooper

 George Marshall "Georgie" Cooper Jr. (portrayed by Jerry O'Connell as an adult; recurring: The Big Bang Theory seasons 11–12 and Montana Jordan as a youth; Young Sheldon and Georgie & Mandy's First Marriage) is Sheldon and Missy's older brother who resides in Texas and runs a car tire business.
-Often at odds while growing up, the Cooper brothers later reconcile their differences.
+Often at odds while growing up, the Cooper brothers later reconcile as adults.
 George Jr. is a laid-back character who likes to make money and is a known womanizer.
 By season 12 of The Big Bang Theory, it is revealed that he has been twice married and divorced.

-In Young Sheldon, he has a brief fling with Mandy McAllister, a woman 12 years his senior, resulting in Mandy becoming pregnant; despite Mandy wanting to raise their child alone, Georgie chooses to "man up" and marry Mandy, nurturing their fledgling infatuation into a proper relationship.
-Their daughter is named Constance (nicknamed CeCe), after Meemaw.
+In Young Sheldon, he has a brief fling with Mandy McAllister, a woman 12 years his senior, resulting in Mandy becoming pregnant.
+Although Mandy wanted to raise their child alone, Georgie chose to "man up" and marry Mandy, nurturing their fledgling infatuation into a proper relationship.
+Their daughter is named Constance (nicknamed CeeCee), after Meemaw.